 Then you can take another peaceful night of sleep at Ahipara, which is a popular camping spot at the South end of 90 Miles Beach.

 Day 6 – There and Back Again

 We head to the Coromandel Peninsula through Auckland, and you’ll be tempted to stop someplace familiar, right?
 OK.
 We’ll give it to you.
 There is a Halal Nando’s is located at Dominion Road, Mt Eden!

 After having your happy meal, take State Highway 1 southwards and turn towards Coromandel Town in the Coromandel Peninsula.

 Please, try to reach there before dusk because the winding road, lack of cars, and pitch dark road will make the travel slightly scary.
 I drove alone along Thames Coastal Road at night, not knowing a slight mishandling on steering will cause my car to plunge directly into the sea below.
-There is no shoulder for most part of the coastal road.
+There is no shoulder for the most part of the coastal road.

 For the night: Make sure you camp near the coast, such as Waikawau Bay to catch an amazing, tear-inducing, humbling sunrise.

 With a good night sleep, you’ll be ready for another treat.
 Whether you are at Waikawau, Port Charles or Kennedy Bay, you can enjoy serenity and peaceful moment to yourself.